 Fix it: Sleep quality trumps quantity, says Dr. Higgins, adding that seven to nine hours of restful slumber per night is the sweet spot.

 If you’re still feeling tired, you might be dealing with an underlying medical condition like sleep apnea (more on this later) or restless leg syndrome, Dr. Higgins says.
 If that's the case, talk to your doctor, who can help make a diagnosis and steer you in the right direction for treatment.

 5. You Ignore Your Snoring

 Sleep apnea is a disorder that causes abnormal breathing during sleep, and if left untreated, it can lead to a host of health problems.
-Specifically, because it affects the body's supply of oxygen, sleep apnea raises your risk for cardiovascular issues such as high blood pressure, heart attack, heart disease and stroke, according to the Sleep Foundation.
+Specifically, because it affects the body's supply of oxygen, sleep apnea raises your risk for cardiovascular issues such as high blood pressure, heart attack, heart disease (specifically atrial fibrillation) and stroke, according to the Sleep Foundation.

 Isolation and loneliness can have a literal affect on your heart.

 "People who aren't social tend to have higher rates of anxiety and depression, which often leads to unhealthy behaviors like oversleeping, smoking, poor diet and lack of exercise," Dr. Higgins says.
 And we already know these habits can hamper your heart health.

 Case in point: People without close relationships had a significantly increased risk of stroke and coronary heart disease, according to an April 2016 article in Heart.